 Hydraulic gradients were measured to determine the flow direction and velocity within the open borehole and were assessed during borehole geophysical logging (WP05) and hydraulic testing (WP06).
-The following information was recorded in the Data Quality Confirmation workbook for each work package and was used to assess flows within the borehole.
+The following information was recorded in the Data Quality Confirmation (DQC) workbook for each work package and was used to assess flows within the borehole.

-- Fluid Temperature Resistivity and Flowing Fluid Electrical Conductivity (WP05): Fluid Temperature and Resistivity (FTR) was measured as part of the geophysical borehole logging in WP05 (Golder, 2020c).
+- Fluid Temperature Resistivity and Flowing Fluid Electrical Conductivity (WP05): Fluid Temperature and Resistivity (FTR) was measured as part of the geophysical borehole logging in WP05 (Golder, 2021c).
 The temperatures and resistivities are used to identify zones in the borehole with fluid movement.
 In a crystalline rock environment, these zones would typically be associated with increased frequency of open fractures.
-Following the FTR logging, Flowing Fluid Electrical Conductivity (FFEC) testing was performed under various pumping conditions. - Heat Pulse Flow Meter (WP05): The heat pulse flow meter (HPFM) directly measures the vertical flow in the well and was used by the WP08 lead to identify zones of inward and outward flow from the borehole (Golder, 2020c). - Hydraulic Testing (WP06): Hydraulic testing of 20 intervals was conducted between December 12, 2019 and January 20, 2020 (Golder, 2021a).
-The equivalent hydraulic head within each test interval was recorded on the Field Data tab of the WP06 Data Quality Confirmation workbook at the end of the Pressure Static Recovery Phase.
+Following the FTR logging, Flowing Fluid Electrical Conductivity (FFEC) testing was performed under various pumping conditions. - Heat Pulse Flow Meter (WP05): The heat pulse flow meter (HPFM) directly measures the vertical flow in the well and was used by the WP08 lead to identify zones of inward and outward flow from the borehole (Golder, 2021c). - Posiva Flow Logging (WP05): The Posiva flow logging was used to identify differential fluid flow rates from fractured rock relative to the overall flow rate within the borehole.
+Logging was completed using a high-resolution absolute pressure sensor to measure the total pressure along a borehole, with discrete measurements collected at chosen test intervals used to estimate the relative flow of each interval (Golder, 2021c).
+Three measurement runs were completed as part of logging at IG_BH04, one in ambient borehole conditions, and two while the borehole was being pumped to induce a gradient - Hydraulic Testing (WP06): Hydraulic testing of 27 intervals was conducted between May 17, 2021 and June 24, 2021 (Golder, 2021d).
+The equivalent hydraulic head within each test interval was recorded on the field data tab of the WP06 DQC workbook at the end of the pressure static recovery phase.
 The hydraulic gradient between each tested interval was determined by the difference in equivalent measured head between test intervals over the vertical distance between the intervals.
 The measured head accounts for variations in fluid density related to temperature and/or potential salinity.
 The measured head at the test interval is referred to as the environmental head, to differentiate from a calculated hydraulic head using the density of water.
 The environmental head accounts for salinity and fluid electrical conductivity.
 However, the measured hydraulic head for each test interval is highly dependent on borehole history effects and may not represent actual in situ head conditions.

-A review of the FTR and FFEC data prior to installation of the bridge plugs identified four zones with higher measured electrical conductivity of the borehole fluid, at depths of 375-380 mbgsah, 590 mbgsah, 683 mbgsah, and 905 mbgsah.
-These interpreted zones from the FFEC data were subsequently reinterpreted as a part of WP05 FFEC modelling.
+A review of the FTR and FFEC data prior to installation of the bridge plugs identified zones with higher measured electrical conductivity of the borehole fluid, at depths of about 560 to 593 mbgsah and 950 to 1,000 mgbsah (end of borehole).
 The electrical conductivity contrast measured at these zones typically indicate influence of groundwater from the formation resulting from a relative increase in hydraulic conductivity, albeit small, from the surrounding rock matrix.

-Hydraulic testing identified relatively higher transmissivity intervals (1 to 2 orders of magnitude), as compared to the hydraulic conductivity of adjacent intervals, from approximately 144 - 164 m, 274 - 294 m, 583 - 603 m, 609 - 629 m, and 658 - 678 m along hole.
-While the hydraulic conductivity in these intervals was relatively higher than adjacent intervals, the hydraulic conductivity was very low.
+A review of the HPFM data identified two zones with relatively higher hydraulic conductivity and flow rate from the rock matrix, at depths of approximately 320 and 600 mbgsah.